JGAustin/VideoServer/README.md

 Companion is running on port 8080 since casparcg-scanner uses port 8000

 # Why
 My church had a video server that rendered backgrounds and was controlled by the lighting operator via stream-deck at one campus.
 This made scene transisitions seamless between lights and background graphics.
 I realized I could make something professional and very inexpensive using casparcg.
-I have the linux know-how to come up with a very robust solution that shouldn't get popups and will recover from crashes.
+I have (some of) the linux know-how to come up with a very robust solution that shouldn't get popups and should recover automatically from crashes.
 ChatGPT and the CCG forumns can help fill in the gaps.
 I remember trying to figure stuff like this out as a high-schooler.
 Hopefully this helps future Mes!

 ### Do not expose this to the internet ###